kitschmensch/light-gpt/README.md

 # Light-GPT

-Light-GPT is a Go application that handles incoming webhook responses and processes messages.
-It uses environment variables for configuration and can be built and run from source.
+Use your self-hosted AI model with your dumbphone: Light-GPT is a simple relay application that accepts SMS webhooks from [Sinch SMS API](https://sinch.com/apis/messaging/sms/) and forwards them to an Ollama server.
+The software is intended to run on your local network, and will require port forwarding to work.
+Full conversation context is maintained and can be cleared by texting "1".

 ## Features